Actindo-AG/Documentation/PIM/API/05_ManageProducts.md

       }
     }

-> [Info] You can restore the product sending the same request to the following API endpoint: /Actindo.Modules.Actindo.PIM.Products.restoreFromArchive
+> [Info] You can restore the product by sending the same request to the following API endpoint: /Actindo.Modules.Actindo.PIM.Products.restoreFromArchive